bkacjios/lua-mumble/README.md

 mumble.client:disconnect()

 -- Play an ogg audio file
-mumble.client:play(String ogg file path)
+-- Changing the channel value will allow you to play multiple audio files at once mumble.client:play(String ogg file path, Number volume = 1.0, Number channel = 1)

--- Checks if the client is currently playing an audio file Boolean playing = mumble.client:isPlaying()
+-- Checks if the client is currently playing an audio file on the specified audio channel Boolean playing = mumble.client:isPlaying(Number channel = 1)

--- Stops playing the current audio mumble.client:stopPlaying()
+-- Stops playing the current audio on the specified audio channel mumble.client:stopPlaying(Number channel = 1)

 -- Sets the global volume level
 -- Consider this the master volume level